giellalt/lang-mdf/mdf.md

+# Moksha description

+All documents in one file

 # DELIMITERS

 # TAGS AND SETS

 ## Sets containing lists of tags

 Upper and lower case

 * Sets for parts of speech

 * Sets for POS sub-categories

 * Sets for Semantic tags

 * Sets for Morphosyntactic properties

 * Sets for Derivation

 N ABBR not ABBR

 * * *

-<small>This (part of) documentation was generated from [../src/cg3/disambiguator.cg3](http://github.com/giellalt/lang-mdf/blob/main/../src/cg3/disambiguator.cg3)</small>
+<small>This (part of) documentation was generated from [src/cg3/disambiguator.cg3](https://github.com/giellalt/lang-mdf/blob/main/src/cg3/disambiguator.cg3)</small>

+---

 * Sets for POS sub-categories

 * Sets for Semantic tags

 * Sets for Morphosyntactic properties

 * Sets for verbs

 - V is all readings with a V tag in them, REAL-V should be the ones without an N tag following the V.
 The REAL-V set thus awaits a fix to the preprocess V ...
 N bug.

 * The set COPULAS is for predicative constructions

 * NP sets defined according to their morphosyntactic features

 * The PRE-NP-HEAD family of sets